crusty0gphr/event-flux/README.md

 # Event Flux

-A Go-based application that interacts with both **Cassandra** and **ScyllaDB** to manage event data, specifically related to `fraudnetic_events`.
+A Go-based application that interacts with both **Cassandra** and **ScyllaDB** to manage event data, specifically related to `events`.
 This system allows for querying, filtering, and retrieving event data, using **Fiber** for handling HTTP requests.
 Project supports both databases and makes it easy to switch between them.

 **DISCLAMER 1: I skipped unit testing for faster development process.**